Towards Scalable Visual Data Wrangling via Direct Manipulation: Related work

 \section{Related work}

 Efforts to improve data quality and make data preparation more accessible have evolved along two trajectories: (1)~Data cleaning research~\cite{xubook} has produced numerous techniques for detecting and repairing errors; however, little attention was given to user-friendly interfaces for data cleaning.
-(2)~Visualization and visual analytics systems provide rich, interactive substrates for examining data, yet they are predominantly employed in a post-hoc, observational capacity rather than as active components of the data cleaning process. \sys operates at the intersection of these two lines of work, integrating the algorithmic foundations of data cleaning with direct visual manipulation to enable users to visually inspect, adjust, and steer repairs as part of an exploratory workflow.
+(2)~Visual data wrangling techniques provide rich, interactive substrates for examining data and wrangling data visually. \sys operates at the intersection of these two lines of work, integrating the algorithmic foundations of data cleaning with direct visual manipulation to enable users to visually and scalably inspect, adjust, and steer repairs for \textit{subgroup analysis} as part of an exploratory workflow.